mosn/layotto/docs/en/development/contributing-doc.md

 English sidebar: docs/_sidebar.md

-3. After finishing the above Markdown files, submitting pr and merging it into the main branch, new documents are now available on the official website.
+3. After writing the above Markdown files, submitting pr and merging it into the main branch, new documents are now available on the official website.

 ## Documentation Site Description
 Files under docs/ directory will be automatically deployed to github pages and rendered through [docsify](https://docsify.js.org/#/).